Pekapeka/Native Bats of Aotearoa

 Curiosity Questions

 Bats in Aotearoa are rare and unique, but did you know that they live with another rare and unique creature that relies on them to survive?
 This fascinating creature is the New Zealand bat-fly.
 Both animals live together and help each other.
+Check out the cool batfly song in the video below!

 Learn about bat-flies here